cbdb-project/punc-by-llm/README.md

    pip install openai
    ```

+3. Create `api_key.txt` in the root directory.

-3. Add your Deep Seek V2 API key to `api_key.txt` (you can get the API key from https://www.deepseek.com)
+4. Add your Deep Seek V2 API key to `api_key.txt`.
+You can get the API key from https://www.deepseek.com.
    ```plaintext
    sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
    ```